 For better or for worse though, it might not be that simple.
 To date, we don’t have conclusive evidence to show a link between how much you drink and how many hot flashes you have.

-Some studies say alcohol can make hot flashes worse, while others have found that alcohol can relieve them.
-It seems to come down to how you personally react to alcohol.
+Some studies say alcohol can make hot flashes worse, while others have found that alcohol can relieve them, possibly due to alcohol’s influence on estrogen metabolism.
+Ultimately, it comes down to how you personally react to alcohol.
+[2,3]

 The National Institute on Alcohol Abuse and Alcoholism (NIAA) defines moderate drinking as no more than seven drinks in a week and no more than three drinks in one day.
 [4]